PyJaipur/100DaysOfCode/nikh-06/README.md

 Today I learned basics of Dictionary and some methods related to it and I continued solving problems on HackerRank as well as started solving problems on Leetcode also.

+### Day 3

+Today I started Harvard CS50 in which I leraned basics of C language then I continued solving problmes on HackerRank.